 from the code in the

-- Now we will edit some settings under Configuration Properties.
-When we do so, the settings are only applied to the build configuration and platform selected at the top of the Property Pages window.
-We only have one platform (Win32) so far, but we want the settings to apply to both configurations (Debug and Release), so choose All Configurations from the Configuration: popup menu (make sure you do this again if you close and reopen the Property Pages).
+- Right-click your project and choose Properties.
+This shows the project’s Property Pages.
+In this window, the settings are only applied to the build configuration and platform selected at the top of the Property Pages window.
+We only have one platform (x64), but we want the settings to apply to both configurations (Debug and Release), so choose All Configurations from the Configuration: popup menu (make sure you do this again if you close and reopen the Property Pages).

-- Under Configuration Properties > General, set Platform Toolset to Windows7.1SDK.
+- Under Configuration Properties > General, set Platform Toolset to Visual Studio 2019 (v142).

 - That’s it!
 Write the code for your device class, and right-click